-Dana, a personal stylist and author behind the Closet Confessional blog is a self-confessed fashion addict.
+Dana, a personal stylist, and author behind the Closet Confessional blog is a self-confessed fashion addict.
 Even then, her blog offers simple and practical insights accompanied by beautiful pictures on how to consciously pick your fashion accessories, simplify your closet and still be extremely fashionable.
 In her own words, Dana recommends choosing ‘longevity over trends’ because after all fashion is not just about clothes; it is about the stories behind those clothes.
 From stunning images of vintage fair trade clothing to tips on resale shopping, Closet Confessional is worth checking out.

 Style Bee is Lee Vosburgh’s creation and is a welcoming home for any fashion enthusiasts who geek out over clean lines, minimalist designs and ethical clothing.
 Lee said she started her blog to inspire others to be thoughtful about every purchase.
 Slow fashion is all about creating a lean closet that rounds down your clothing items to just a few must-have pieces to avoid waste.
 Lee recommends ethical fashion brands and showcases some of her stunning fashion finds in her many curated photo galleries.

 Jen Brownlie founded Sustainable Edit in 2014 as a conventional, fast-fashion blogger.
-Her views changed a year later and today she shares practical ideas on building capsule wardrobe and seeks to push the idea that less can be more especially when it comes to fashion.
+Her views changed a year later and today she shares practical ideas on building a capsule wardrobe and seeks to push the idea that less can be more especially when it comes to fashion.
 In addition to giving tips on creating a capsule wardrobe, Jen’s blog is also a wonderful place to discover sustainable clothing brands and easy ways to incorporate ethical fashion pieces into your wardrobe.
 In 2016, The Sustainable Edit was among the top 50 most inspirational blogs in the Go Slow Awards.

-Anuschka Rees is a writer living in Berlin and on her blog she dishes advice on how and where to shop for high quality pieces that reflect your personal style as opposed to the latest fashion trends.
+Anuschka Rees is a writer living in Berlin and on her blog she dishes advice on how and where to shop for high-quality pieces that reflect your personal style as opposed to the latest fashion trends.
 Anuschka is also the author of the Curated Closet, which was published in September 2016.
 This blog is a great place to start for anyone who is just getting started with ethical and sustainable living or what Anuschka calls intentional fashion.
 If you are looking for regular inspiration on things like colour mixing for your capsule wardrobe, you need to bookmark this blog.

 Michelle For Good